As humans, we all feel emotions.

 Step 1: Name the Feeling

-If I’m ever experiencing a negative emotion, and I’m not sure what the feeling is, I start with uncomfortable — Ok, this is an uncomfortable feeling.
+If I’m ever experiencing a negative emotion or an intense emotion, and I’m not sure what the feeling is, I start with uncomfortable — Ok, this is an uncomfortable feeling.
 So I know it’s a negative emotion, and then I try to get more specific — Is it fear?
 Is it shame?
 Is it doubt?
 Is it worry?
 Is it stress?